wendellwt/poi_locator/README.md

 When app starts up:

-* selector shows 'click to query viewport'
+State selector shows 'click to query viewport'.

-Click anywhere on the map and it will send a query to the source host.
+* Click anywhere on the map and it will send a query to the source host.
-(FIXME: make this **always** use https://go.ilc.com!!!)

 This sends a query to ilikecarrots.com for either an OSM or YellowPages query.